Trump International Hotel and Tower (New York City): 21st century

 In June 2019, several condo owners demanded that the property be known simply by its address because the Trump name was diminishing the value of the building.
 By that August, Trump International's condominium board was considering rebranding the residential section as "One Central Park West" as part of a larger-scale renovation of the building.
 The hotel section would still carry the Trump name; according to The New York Times, the Trump family considered the hotel's name "untouchable" since the Trump International Hotel in New York City had been the earliest such hotel in the Trump International chain.
 While the condo board ultimately voted to keep the "Trump International" name for the residences, they also agreed to renovate the marquee on the Central Park West side of the building.
 As a compromise proposed by Trump's son Donald Trump Jr., the sign on the marquee was changed to display Trump's name on the left and the building's address on the right.
+An analysis, publicized in February 2024, found that the average per-square-foot cost of a condominium at the Trump International Hotel and Tower had declined since 2016, although Trump's son Eric Trump disputed the findings.